rich-newman/typescript-analyzer/README.md

 The TypeScript Analyzer has a default tslint.json file.
 This is used on initial install, or if it's reset with 'Tools/TypeScript Analyzer/Reset TypeScript Analyzer Settings'.
 It can be overridden by including your own tslint.json in a project, or by editing it with 'Tools/TypeScript Analyzer/Edit TSLint settings'.

-The current default tslint.json contains all of the recommended rules and settings for TSLint 5.2.0.
+The current default tslint.json contains all of the recommended rules and settings for TSLint.
 All of the rules have been added individually, rather than use the simpler 'extends' syntax that the file supports ("extends": "tslint:recommended").
 This is because it's easier to enable or disable a rule without referring to the documentation in this format.
 This also allows you to more easily set the severity of an individual rule (see below).
 You are of course free to change your tslint.json to use the 'extends' syntax.

 ### TSLint Errors/Warnings and defaultSeverity